Buster: (spitting out his mouthful) WHAT! You're serving us pond scum?

-- In the first Alvin and the Chipmunks movie, Dave catches Theodore with a chipmunk dropping on the sofa.
-Simon insists it's just a raisin, and proves it by popping it into his mouth.
-After a satisfied Dave leaves, Simon spits it out, then tells Theodore, "You owe me one."
-The trailer originally had shown Alvin eating the "raisin", making this a case of Never Trust a Trailer.
+- In the first Alvin and the Chipmunks movie, Dave is grossed out as he spots Theodore inching away from a chipmunk dropping on the sofa.
+Simon defends his brother by insisting it's just a raisin, and proves it by popping it into his mouth.
+After a satisfied Dave leaves, Simon spits it out, then whispers to Theodore, "You owe me big time!"
+The trailer originally had shown Alvin being the one who says the line after eating the "raisin" himself, and making this a case of Never Trust a Trailer.

 - American Wedding (the third American Pie film) has Stifler waiting for a ring-eating dog to defecate.
 When he gets it, the bride's mother mistakes it for a chocolate truffle and Stifler tries to prevent her from eating it...

 - Clearly he has learned from what happened to him in the first two films.
 More of the same, different bodily products and delivery methods. (one example also fits the trope: he drinks from a beer left by a couple in a bedroom.
 Which Kevin mockingly describes as a "Pale Ale"...)

 - In Apaches, Sharon dies after she drinks some weed killer.
 Played for Horror rather than laughs.